archellir/blog.arcbjorn.com/data/posts/first-unique-character-in-a-string-go.md

 ---
-title: First unique character in a string
+title: First unique character in a string [387]
 published_at: 2022-12-23
-snippet: Go solution for Leetcode 387
+snippet: Go solution
 tags: [leetcode]
 ---